kevingeng/CatroidDrone/README.md

 4. Click 'Run Configuration' and set a new configuration.
 Launch your Activity of choice.
 In our case we set it to CatroidDummy and save it.
 Now you are able to execute it.

 ###Development-IDE Netbeans
-For those of you who prefer the Netbeans IDE, here a short instruction.
+For those of you who prefer the Netbeans IDE, here a short guide.
 The steps are mostly the same.

 1. Follow the [Build APK Guide](https://github.com/wagnergerald/CatroidDrone/#build-apk)
 2. Install Netbeans and the Android Plugin [Android Plugin](http://plugins.netbeans.org/plugin/19545/nbandroid)